Plant care and cultivation

 Devil's tongue

 This is another plant which is now included in the genus Dracaena, but which was once in its own genus known as Sansevieria.
 It has various other common names, but it develops tall, flat green leaves with yellow margins.
 It grows very well in areas with little light and its watering is low, so it is considered low maintenance.
+Besides its low maintenance requirements, the Devil's tongue plant is known for its air-purifying abilities, effectively removing indoor pollutants such as formaldehyde and benzene.

 Use the affiliate link in the box below to purchase this beautiful partial-shade plant for yourself: